FanBB2333/FreeBooking/README.md

 # FreeBooking
-A simple automation script for booking the library<br>
 This version is for learning only, please delete within 24 hours after downloading!<br>
 Do not use it for illegal purposes!
 Otherwise, I am not responsible for the consequences!<br>
 Required libraries：bs4,requests,re,lxml,time,selenium,tkinter,datetime